mmmorris1975/ssm-session-client/README.md

 using friendlier, or better known identifying information for an instance.

 The `ssmclient.ResolveTarget()` function uses a predetermined lookup order to find an instance.
-If provided with a non-nil AWS SDK client.ConfigProvider (which can be satisfied with a session.Session), instance tags, or the private IPv4 address of the instance can be used.
+If provided with a non-nil AWS SDK client.ConfigProvider (which can be satisfied with a session.Session), instance tags, or the public or private IPv4 address (or a DNS lookup which resolves to one of those) of the instance, can be used.
 If those avenues do not yield an instance ID, then a DNS TXT record lookup is performed.

 The `ssmclient.ResolveTargetChain()` function accepts a varargs list of types implementing the TargetResolver interface to perform the instance ID resolution.
 This allows custom resolution logic to be added in case the provided mechanisms prove insufficient.

 ## TODO
-  * Shell sessions to Windows EC2 instances and from Windows to anywhere.
+  * Shell sessions to Windows EC2 instances
+  * Test client code on Windows to Linux and Windows instances.
   * Allow multiplexed connections (multiple, simultaneous streams) with port forwarding
-  * Robustness (retries/error recovery, out of order message handling)
+  * Robustness (retries/error recovery, nack retransmits, duplicate and out of order message handling)

 ## References
 The source code for the AWS SSM agent, which is a useful reference for grokking message formats, and the